-Google Daydream View review
+Google Daydream View full review

 Alongside its new Pixel phones, Google Home and the Chromecast Ultra, Google announced its first Daydream VR headset at its 4 October London event.
 We were there to check it out and we've tested it fully since so here's our Google Daydream View review.
 Also see: The complete guide to VR.

 Google Daydream View review: Price and release date

 Rather than a fully-fledged VR headset like the HTC Vive, the Daydream View is one by which you, er, view a smartphone through built-in lenses.
 It's a step up from Google's popular Cardboard VR and makes it a rival to the likes of Samsung's Gear VR.

 Because the Daydream View VR headset doesn't contain a huge amount of tech, relying on the phone for most, its price is relatively cheap.
 You can get it for just £69 and it was released in the UK on 10 November 2016.
 However, cost of the phone adds a lot to the overall price with the cheaper Pixel starting at £599.

 The Daydream View VR headset is one of the most attractive we've seen with its fabric covering on the outside.
 It's available in three colours: Slate (as photographed), Snow and Crimson.

 Google said it's worked hard on creating a cosy feel and it's certainly done this with the 'jersey fabric' finish.
 It's a comfortable and fairly light weight VR headset at 220g (around 30 percent lighter than the average).
 The adjustable strap just goes round your head rather than over it, too, which slightly restricts how quickly you can move your head without fear of it falling off.